saadmateen/Lessons/F18/Projects/ml-reddit-bot/README.md

 Lesson # | Date | Description
 --|--|--
-1 | Oct 3 | Learning how to do machine learning using a Naive Bayes Classifier 2 | Oct 17 | Creating a Reddit Bot and using Python and hooking it up to some machine learning 3 | TBD | End-to-end machine learning.
-Training, testing, and applying your model 4 | TBD | Different types of ML models, Neural Nets, NLP, and more!
+1 | Oct 3 | Learning how to do machine learning using a Naive Bayes Classifier 2 | Oct 17 | Creating a Reddit Bot using Python and hooking it up to some machine learning 3 | Oct 24 | End-to-end machine learning.
+Training, testing, and applying your model 4 | Oct 31 | Different types of ML models, Neural Nets, NLP, and more!
 5 | TBD | Cyberbullying Detection **OR** building your own custom features 6 | TBD | Finishing touches and wrapping up